Stereotypes of South Asians: Komagata Maru

 In 1914, a steamer named Komagata Maru arrived in the harbor of Vancouver, Canada.
-On it were 376 Indians, mostly Sikhs.
-Both Canada and India were part of the British Commonwealth at the time, movement of people and migration within the empire was permissible, with millions of Indians sought by the British government for its World War I efforts outside India.
+On board were 376 Indians, mostly Sikhs.
+Both Canada and India were part of the British Empire at the time, and the movement of people within the empire was permissible, with millions of Indians being sought by the British government for its war effort outside India.
 The passengers on Komagata Maru were not soldiers but workers.
 The provincial government stopped the steamer at sea, refused the tired passengers from disembarking for two months, argued that the South Asians didn't belong in Canada, then forced the steamer and passengers to go back to India.
 Political leaders and newspaper media parroted allegations, impressions, and cartoons for two months, mocking the immigrants waiting in the boat at sea.
 This action has been explained by scholars, as a result of four stereotypes.
 First, they were stereotyped as polluting the collective character of British Columbia as a land of White, European-based settlers.
 Second, South Asians were stereotyped to be from an insulated and unassimilable culture.
 Third, they were stereotyped as those who were willing to work for less than a fair wages.
 Fourth, South Asians were stereotyped as unclean, diseased and a threat to public health.
 Robert McDonald suggests that these stereotypes were false because it was the prevalent prejudice that contributed to their segregation and difficulty in their assimilation, they did not compete with Whites for employment but took the unskilled and rough jobs for which there were no White workers available, and they were neither diseased nor unclean as wealthier Europeans families eagerly sought them as cooks and errand houseboys inside their homes.
 The stereotypes, claims Robert McDonald, were irrational constructions.

-After being forced to go back, Komagata Maru returned to India with emotionally distraught and angry Indians.
-Some were arrested on arrival of the steamer in Calcutta by British officials, few shot for resisting arrest, others jumped off the ship and escaped, then joined the cause of independence of India from British rule.
-The Indian government in 1952, and the Canadian government in 1989 marked the Komagata Maru incident with memorials and a reminder of the dangers of discrimination and stereotypes.
-On May 18, 2016, Prime Minister Justin Trudeau tendered a formal "full apology" for the incident in the House of Commons.
+After being forced to go back, Komagata Maru returned to India with the passengers emotionally distraught and angry.
+They were arrested upon their arrival by the Indian Imperial Police; a few passengers who resisted arrest were killed by police gunfire while others jumped off the ship while it was in the harbour and escaped before going on to join the Indian independence movement.
+The Indian government in 1952, and the Canadian government in 1989, marked the Komagata Maru incident with memorials and a reminder of the dangers of discrimination and stereotypes.
+On 18 May 2016, Prime Minister Justin Trudeau tendered a formal "full apology" for the incident in the House of Commons.